lisalindqvist95/proj5_frontend/README.md

 ### User stories not yet implemented
 The following user stories haven't been made due to time constraints.
 It is intended that some or all of these user stories will be implemented at a later date.
-- As a Site User I can post several pictures to make a tutorial
+- As a Site User I can post several pictures to make a tutorial **- As a Site User there is a community tab for users to ask questions and respond to eachother.**

 ## Design